ClickHouse/ClickHouse/docs/en/development/style.md

 **3.** You can install a library that isn’t in the packages, if the packages do not have what you need or have an outdated version or the wrong type of compilation.

 **4.** If the library is small and does not have its own complex build system, put the source files in the `contrib` folder.
+See [Guidelines for adding new third-party libraries](https://clickhouse.tech/docs/en/development/contrib/#adding-third-party-libraries) for details.

 **5.** Preference is always given to libraries that are already in use.